 3. Mother!
 (2017)

-Easily the most divisive movie of Lawrence’s career — and it hasn’t even come out yet — Mother! encourages multiple interpretations, but what’s clear is that the film is a tidy culmination of everything she’s done to this point.
+Easily the most divisive movie of Lawrence’s career, Mother! encourages multiple interpretations, but what’s clear is that the film is a tidy culmination of everything she’s done to this point.
 Playing Grace, the young, adoring wife of a creatively blocked poet (Javier Bardem), Lawrence gives a gutsy performance that starts off tense and only gets crazier and more ferocious.
 Grace just wants to refurbish their gorgeous, dilapidated home and start a family, but an alarming number of strangers start coming to the house and then refusing to leave.
 A metaphor for the Garden of Eden?
 A commentary on the polluting of the Earth?
 A treatise on the struggles of a spouse who has to share her artist husband with the world?
 However you land on the real meaning of Mother!, Lawrence makes us feel the slowly growing terror of her character’s situation — especially when she gets pregnant and discovers that she alone must safeguard the unborn child.
 The powerfully protective maternal energy of Winter’s Bone mixes with the scared-shitless empathy she brought to House at the End of the Street, not to mention the effortless, no-nonsense command that won her an Oscar for Silver Linings Playbook.
 Mother! takes major narrative and tonal risks — its Cinemascore grade is an F, one of only 19 ever given to a movie — but this is the kind of audacious movie that requires the daring and poise of a true movie star.
 Lawrence delivers, stunningly.

 2. Winter’s Bone (2010)